-The speed at which the diffusion of atmospheric carbon dioxide takes place through unit area of an orifice of I mm. in diameter is just sixteen times as fast as it is through unit area of an aperture of 20 mm.; and since we know that the rate of passage in the latter case is two and a half times greater than the absorption rate of an equal area of a freely exposed surface of a solution of caustic alkali, we arrive at the conclusion that, under the particular conditions of our experiment, the diffusion rate through an aperture of I mm. is forty times greater than the rate of absorption of a free alkaline surface of equal area.
+The speed at which the diffusion of atmospheric carbon dioxide takes place through unit area of an orifice of I mm. in diameter is just sixteen times as fast as it is through unit area of an aperture of 20 mm.; and since we know that the rate of passage in the latter case is two and a half times greater than

-This corresponds to an actual average rate of passage of the molecules of the atmospheric carbon dioxide of about 266 centi-
+This corresponds to an actual average rate of passage of the molecules of the atmospheric carbon dioxide of about 266 centimetres per minute.

 Now, we have already seen, in the case of a Catalpa leaf, that if the gaseous exchange during assimilation goes on only through the stomatic openings, we require a minimum velocity of something like 380 centimetres per minute, a velocity which we are sensibly approaching in our experiments with apertures of about 1 mm. in diameter.
-But the effective area of a stomatic opening of the Catalpa leaf is equal to that of a circle with a diameter of less than 1/100 mm., and since our experiments indicate a very rapid increase in the velocity of diffusion as the aperture is diminished, it is clear that no difficulty, as regards the physics of the question, can be raised against the idea that atmospheric carbon dioxide reaches the active centres of assimilation by a process of free diffusion through the leaf combustion at 4000 gram calories) corresponds to the absorption of 3200 calories.
-Thus, as the final result under these particular conditions of experiment, we find that the leaf has absorbed and converted into internal work about 28 per cent. of the total radiant energy incident on it, 27.5 per cent. being used up in the vaporisation of water, and only one-half per cent. in the actual work of assimilation.
+But the effective area of a stomatic opening of the Catalpa leaf is equal to that of a circle with a diameter of less than 1/100 mm., and since our experiments in-dicate a very rapid increase in the velocity of diffusion as the aperture is diminished, it is clear that no difficulty, as regards the physics of the question, can be raised against the idea that atmospheric carbon dioxide reaches the active centres of assimilation by a process of free diffusion through the leaf -stomata.

-One of the most interesting problems connected with plant assimilation relates to the efficiency of a green leaf as an absorber and transformer of the radiant energy incident
+One of the most interesting problems connected with plant assimilation relates to the efficiency of a green leaf as an absorber and transformer of the radiant energy incident , upon it.

-It is already well known that the actual amount of energy stored up in the products of assimilation bears a very small proportion to the total amount reaching the leaf: in other words, the leaf, regarded from a thermo-dynamic point of view, ais a machine with a very low "economic coefficient."
+It is already well known that the actual amount of energy stored up in the products of assimilation bears a very small proportion to the total amount reaching the leaf: in other words, the leaf, regarded from a thermo-dynamic point of view, is a machine with a very low "economic coefficient."
+We require, however, to know much more than this, and to ascertain, amongst other things, how the efficiency of the machine varies under different conditions of insolation, and in atmospheres containing varying amounts of carbon dioxide.
+The measure of the two principal forms of work done within the leaf, the vaporisation of the transpiration water on the one hand, and the reduction of carbon dioxide and water to the form of carbohydrates on the other, can be ascertained by modifying our experiments in such a manner as to allow the transpiration water to be determined, as well as the intake of carbon dioxide.